Planes, Trains and Automobiles

 Neal Page and Del Griffith couldn't be more unlikely traveling partners, let alone friends.
-Neal, a wearied executive from the Chicago suburbs who has sat in on one too many business meetings, is desperate to come home to his wife and children for Thanksgiving dinner after his plane is indefinitely laid over in Wichita, Kansas.
-Played by Steve Martin, Neal repeatedly meets up with goofy shower-ring salesman John Candy in a series of coincidental encounters, beginning with Nell's unwittingly stealing Neal's New York City cab.
+Neal ( Steve Martin), a wearied executive from the Chicago suburbs who has sat in on one too many business meetings, is desperate to come home to his wife and children for Thanksgiving dinner after his plane is indefinitely laid over in Wichita, Kansas.
+Neal repeatedly meets up with goofy shower-ring salesman Nell ( John Candy) in a series of coincidental encounters, beginning with Nell's unwittingly stealing Neal's New York City cab.
 Throughout their journey, they spar with Midwestern hicks, motel clerks, a rental car agent, and law enforcement figures, traveling not only by plane, train, and automobile, but by bus and even foot as well.

 Is it any good?